…even if you think you don’t have time and are already a senior

 6. AP classes you know you can’t handle, especially ones that don’t support your specialty.
 Many students enroll in an AP class because they see all their friends doing it.
 They join because they feel that taking less than their friends is bad.
 Sure, taking less than average does hurt you, but you have to consider the trade-offs.

-If taking this extra AP class in a subject that truly doesn’t excite you means you will find yourself struggling tremendously and spending extra time preparing for, then it may not be worth it.
+If taking this extra AP class in a subject that truly doesn’t excite you means you will find yourself struggling tremendously and spending extra time preparing for the class, then it may not be worth it.
 Think of all the dozens, if not hundreds, of hours you could save by taking the regular class or a different class altogether.
 That extra time can be funneled towards your true passion, becoming an expert in it, achieving greatness there.
 The benefit and impressiveness of that FAR outweighs the disadvantage of not taking that AP class.

 While you should aim for a decent number of APs (as many as your school offers, up to 8-10 max for the Ivy League), anything more gives you diminishing returns.
 If you’ve taken no AP classes, then your first AP class gives you a huge boost to your admission chances.
 But if you’ve already taken 8, then taking a ninth doesn’t help you much at all.
 That’s because admission officers consider the rigor of your curriculum holistically.
 If they see yourself generally challenging yourself with AP classes, which you’ve proven by taking 8, then additionally challenging yourself doesn’t really change their impression.